Lady Pac (C64)

 In any case, I congratulate you on the excellent score.
 280000 points are really not bad!

-New pellet sound is super, game is now very good!
-Thx for changing it, It's good to play now
+new pellet sound is better, game is now very good. thx for changing it.

 I just wanted to say that I learned about your game through the Sprite Castle C64 podcast and I have been playing it all night.
 It looks gorgeous and plays beautifully.
 You really did a great job with this!